Updated: Oct 1, 2021

-Most of us know added sugars aren't the best thing for our health or our waistline.
+You probably know added sugars aren't the best thing for your health or your waistline.

 10 Benefits of Reducing Sugar Intakes:

 Keep the blues at bay

 Naturally eat better with the help of these ten simple sugar swaps:

 Honey: not only does a little go a long way, but in it's raw and natural form it is rich in antioxidants!

 Maple Syrup: is another a little dab will do ya sweetener, it comes from plant sap and contains over 50 antioxidants!